ErwanHeschung/virtual/README.md

 ### End
 A new button will be displayed after completing each planet, by pressing it, the end scene will appear

+### Notes

+If you want to avoid completing all planets at once, you can just check the achievement you want in the script of AchievementManager in menu scene

 ## Resources

 ### Princess